What is professional reading?

 - Positive and negative factors

-Some reports are mandated by writers themselves, who want to see last hour if mistakes were made in the argument construction, or if they had deficiencies in the wording or the plot.
-Any text can be read by a professional reader- poetry, novels, essays, short-story collections, etc. If the report has a positive result, it is possible that the publisher decides to read it and they assign the manuscript to be read by other readers as well.
-The result of the reading report determines whether a work will be worthy of publication.
+Some reports are ordered by writers themselves, who want to see if mistakes were made in plot construction, or if any deficiencies arise in wording or development.
+Any text may be read by a professional reader- poetry, novels, essays, short-story collections, etc. If the report receives a positive review, it is possible that the publisher may decide to review it, and they assign the manuscript to be read by other readers as well.
+The result of the reading report determines whether a work will be deemed worthy of publication.
 But this also depends on the publishers’ rationale, which does not always follow a strict criterion.
 Many times, this is directly related to trends and the market.
-Other publishing companies just want to know if a manuscript has a place or not in their collections or if they are in line with their editorial line.
+Other publishing companies may simply want to ascertain if a manuscript deserves to be published, or if it is in line with their editorial focus.